matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine video-based GPT4/5 trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc), or in other words, a high-fidelity general-purpose reality simulator.
+>Imagine video-based GPT-X trained on e.g., the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---in other words, a high-fidelity *general-purpose reality simulator*.
 <br><br>
 What does this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?

-Based on the capabilities of recent language models like GPT3, it seems possible and *quite likely* that we can create a "good-enough" general-purpose reality simulator using relatively dumb future-prediction training.
+Based on the capabilities of recent language models like GPT3, it seems pretty likely that we can create a "good-enough" general-purpose reality simulator using relatively dumb future video prediction training.
 Maybe not super soon, but definitely sometime on our horizon.

 With a powerful "learned simulator" like this, we could generate RL environments with physical accuracy and generality light-years beyond what is possible with current simulators.